OrbitFC/orbit-fcv1-firmware/README.md

-# orbit-fcv1-firmware
+# OrbitFC

-Orbit Flight Controller Board v1 Firmware
+This repo host the Firmware of Orbit's 1st Flight Controller board based on STM32H747 microcontroller.